 With this in mind, we recommend contacting us as least two weeks before you need your new meter fitted (see below for contact details).
 This gives us to time secure a fair rate for your business's gas and arrange the installation of your meter.

-Finding out your maximum gas requirements
+What are your maximum gas requirements?

 Every business that uses gas will have a maximum requirement, which is the total amount of gas its appliances could use in an hour.